ietf-wg-cellar/ebml-specification/specification.markdown

 ## Global Elements

-EBML allows some special Elements to be found within more than one parent in an EBML Document.
+EBML allows some special Elements to be found within more than one parent in an EBML Document or optionally at the Root Level of an EBML Document.
 These Elements are called Global Elements.
 There are 2 Global Elements that can be found in any EBML Document: the CRC-32 Element and the Void Element.
 An EBML Schema MAY add other Global Elements to the format it defines.

 Global Elements are EBML Elements whose path have a EBMLVariableParent as their EBMLLastParent.
 Because it is the last Parent part of the path, a Global Element might also have non-EBMLVariableParent parts in its path.
 In this case the Global Element can only be found within this non-EBMLVariableParent path, ie it's not fully "global".